overwolf/overwolf.github.io/docs/api/overwolf-streaming.md

 | replay_type  | [ReplayType](overwolf-media-replays#replaytype-enum) enum                         | The replay type to use                   | 0.78  |
 | gif_as_video | bool                                                                              | Create gif as video (Gif Replay Type only) | 0.78  |

-#### `quota` note
+## StreamQuotaParams Object

+#### Version added: 0.147

+The basic quota information.

 You can allocate limited disk space for your captured video and even set an array of directories that are excluded from max quota calculations.
 You can use it, for example, to implement "favorites captures" feature: allow your app's users to mark some captured videos as "favorites," move them to one of the excluded directories, and make sure that they not deleted when the quota has reached the limit.
 Of course, this is just a suggested usage example.

-## StreamQuotaParams Object

-#### Version added: 0.147

-The basic quota information.

 | Name                 | Type     | Description                                                        | Since  |
 |----------------------| ---------|--------------------------------------------------------------------|------- |